Hong Kong Army Cadets Association: History

-The Association was registered as a Limited Company with Companies Registry (CR) on January 15, 2015, in the same month on the 18th, the Association held an establishment ceremony at Ngong Shuen Chau Naval Base, in attendance were representatives from a number of Hong Kong youth organisations, including the Scout Association of Hong Kong, Hong Kong Girl Guides Association, Hong Kong Air Cadet Corps, and the Boys' Brigade, Hong Kong amongst others.
-Attendees on the part of the government included Secretary for Security, Mr Lai Tung-kwok, and the Secretary for Education Eddie Ng; however of the media bodies present, only three were allowed to conduct interviews, with the mainland controlled Wen Wei Po being shown special favour.
+The Association was registered as a limited company with the Companies Registry (CR) on January 15, 2015.
+In the same month on the 18th, the Association held an establishment ceremony at Ngong Shuen Chau Naval Base, in attendance were representatives from a number of Hong Kong youth organisations, including the Scout Association of Hong Kong, Hong Kong Girl Guides Association, Hong Kong Air Cadet Corps, and the Boys' Brigade, Hong Kong amongst others.
+Attendees on the part of the government included Secretary for Security, Mr Lai Tung-kwok, and the Secretary for Education Eddie Ng; however of the media bodies present, only three were allowed to conduct interviews, with the mainland-controlled Wen Wei Po being shown special favour.

 Reception

 Legislative councillor Regina Ip of the pro-Beijing political party New People's Party said of the establishment of the Association that it "allows the young people of Hong Kong greater training opportunities, to broaden their outlook, to encounter different things and situations, and allows them to know and understand how the People's Liberation Army works." while Legislative councillor Priscilla Leung of the pro-Beijing political party Business and Professionals Alliance for Hong Kong said "This official move, encourages the youth to engage with the mainland, and cultivates their sense of belonging and duty, this is both normal and reasonable."